jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/how_to_get_it.rst

   collaboration with a hospital with a da Vinci system, it is worth asking them what they plan to do with it when it will be retired.
-Note that all the instruments and other disposable parts are also very useful so it's worth saving as much as possible.
+Note that all the instruments and other disposable parts are also very useful, so it's worth saving as much as possible.
 * Finally, it is possible to find full da Vinci systems or da Vinci parts at a reasonable price on auctions sites such as eBay.